-This article has been writing itself for quite a while now.
-Finally with a bit of self-encouragement (we all need it from time to time) and a nod and a nudge from my boss and publisher of Gestalt IT, Stephen Foskett, the idea came to fruition.
-Stephen was surprised that I had been sitting on this idea all this time.
+This article has been writing itself for quite some time now.
+Finally with a bit of self-encouragement, (we all need it from time to time) and a nod and a nudge from my boss and publisher of Gestalt IT, Stephen Foskett, the idea came to fruition.
+Stephen was surprised that I had been sitting on the idea all this time.
 Go write that article, he said.
 So here, I’ll say it out loud- women are grossly underrepresented in technology.
-It is one of the prime problems that beleaguers the tech industry of today.
+It is one of the primary problems that beleaguer the tech industry of today.

 The Problem Is Evident in the Statistics

 47% of the working adults in the US are women, but as of 2015, only 25% of them held any computing jobs, record shows.
 According to a study conducted by the National Center for Women & Information Technology (NCWIT), out of this 25%, women of color- Asian, Black and Hispanic made up only a meagre 5%, 3% and 1%.
 These numbers haven’t shifted in any significant way in the recent years.
 Despite it being in conversation nationally for years now, women in technology continue to remain a small minority and that speaks volumes about the status of gender diversity in the industry.

 A McKinsey report from 2020 stated that organizations have been found to fare better when diversity and inclusion are the focus of the hiring process.
 With so many companies claiming to do exactly that when hiring a candidate, why is the problem still in full swing?